karlseguin/zuckdb.zig/readme.md

 }

 {
-    // queryZ takes a null terminated string and supports paremeters.
+    // queryZ takes a null terminated string and supports parameters.
 Instead
-    // of an error union it returns a tagged-union result with `ok` and `err`.
+    // of an error union it returns a tagged-union with `ok` and `err`.
+    // deinit must be called on both the success (ok) and error (err) return value
     // query is the same but takes a []const u8 const rows = switch (conn.queryZ("insert into users (id) values ($1)", .{1})) {
         ok => |rows| rows,